A home for the study of Jungian psychology and myth—for clinicians and non-clinicians alike.

 • We will have the opportunity to learn from a wide range of experts, authors, and practitioners in areas of mythology, dreamwork, Jungian psychology, and more.

-• In addition to our scheduled events, the structure of our programming encourages students to initiate peer-led small groups and events on topics such as:
+• In addition to our scheduled events, the structure of our programming encourages students to initiate gatherings and small groups on topics such as:

 • Dreams